anthony-yeo/307-Gather/README.md

 ### Gather (Back End)
 Gather is a web app where Cal Poly students/faculty get to explore what events there are on campus and host their own events for everyone to attend.

-This repo hosts the source code for the backend of `Gather` The frontend is stored [here.](https://github.com/anarchaworld/307-Gather-Frontend/tree/main)
+This repo hosts the source code for the backend of `Gather`.

+The frontend is stored [here.](https://github.com/anarchaworld/307-Gather-Frontend/tree/main)

 ____